E-GraphSAGE: A Graph Neural Network based Intrusion Detection System for IoT

-Mohamed et al. \cite{Mohammad} proposed a hybrid deep learning ML-based NIDS using a combination of Convolutional Neural Network (CNN) and Long Short-Term Memory (LSTM) architectures.
-The CNN layers are used to extract important features from network data due to its speed advantage caused by the weight sharing property.
-The LSTM retains the long-term temporal relationship between the data features.
-The hyper-parameters of the system were optimised using a trial and error process.
-The overall classification accuracy achieved on the UNSW-NB15 dataset is 97.1\% for binary classification, and 98.43\% for the multi-class case.

 Haitao et al.\cite{He} designed a multimodal sequential NIDS with a hierarchical progressive network to capture different levels of network data features.
-The approach is based on a combination of deep autoencoder and LSTM architectures, in order to integrate the structural information within the temporal information shared between similar network connections.
+The approach is based on a combination of a deep autoencoder and LSTM architecture, in order to integrate the structural information within the temporal information shared between similar network connections.
 The system is evaluated on 3 datasets including the UNSW-NB15 dataset, where it achieved an accuracy of 96.8\% and 86.2\% in binary and multiclass classification experiments respectively.